useonlybrands/onlybrands_api/README.md

 ## Usage

-- you will need to download and setup postgres locally
+- you will need to download and setup postgres locally (look at below)
 - create a virtual environment and install the dependencies with `make install`
 - create a `.env` file in the root of the project with the following content:
 ```plaintext